omines/datatables-bundle/docs/source/index.html.md

 Option | Type | Description
 ------ | ---- | -----------
 format | string | A date format string as accepted by the [`date()`](http://php.net/manual/en/function.date.php) function.
-Default `'c'`.
+Default `'c'`. nullValue | string | Raw string to display for null values.
+Defaults to the empty string.

 ## TwigColumn